thakkaryash94/docker-grafana-loki-fluent-bit-sample/README.md

-# Getting Started with Grafana Loki, Fluent Bit and Docker Logging
+# Docker centralized logging using Fluent Bit, Grafana and Loki

-When running microservices as containers, monitoring becomes very complex and difficult.
+When running micro-services as containers, monitoring becomes very complex and difficult.
 That's where Prometheus, Grafana come to the rescue.
 Prometheus collects the metrics data and Grafana helps us to convert those metrics into beautiful visuals.
 Grafana allows you to query, visualize, and create an alert on metrics, no matter where they are stored.
 We can visualize metrics like CPU usage, memory usage, containers count, and much more.
 But there are few things that we can't visualize like container logs, it needs to be in tabular format with text data.
 For that, we can setup EFK (Elasticsearch + Fluentd + Kibana) stack, so Fluentd will collect logs from a docker container and forward it to Elasticsearch and then we can search logs using Kibana.

 Grafana team has released Loki, which is inspired by Prometheus to solve this issue.
 So now, we don't need to manage multiple stacks to monitor the running systems like Grafana and Prometheus to monitor and EFK to check the logs.